unChaz/sci-fi-5e/srd/equipment/magic_items.md

 This staff has 3 charges and regains 1d3 expended charges daily at dawn.

-The staff can be wielded as a magic quarterstaff.
-On a hit, it deals damage as a normal quarterstaff, and you can expend 1 charge to deal an extra 2d10 necrotic damage to the target.
+The staff can be wielded as a tek Bowstaff.
+On a hit, it deals damage as a normal Bowstaff, and you can expend 1 charge to deal an extra 2d10 necrotic damage to the target.
 In addition, the target must succeed on a DC 15 Constitution saving throw or have disadvantage for 1 hour on any ability check or saving throw that uses Strength or Constitution.

 ### Stone of Controlling Earth Elementals